 - 1. Call to Order and Confirm Proof of Posting - 2.
 Approve Minutes from - a) Special Town Meeting of the Electorate, November 14, 2023 - b) Regular Board Meeting on November 14, 2023 - 3.
 Public Comments - 4.
 Review and Possibly Approve Property Insurance Quotes - 5.
-Review and Possibly Approve Resolution 12132023-A to Appoint Election Officials for the 2024 and 2025 Cycle - 6.
-Review and Possibly Approve Resolution 12132023-B to Transfer Impact Fees into General Fund to Distribute to Library Board - 7.
+Review and Possibly Approve Resolution 12132023-A to Appoint Election Officials for the 2024 and 2025 Cycle - Review and Possibly Approve Resolution 12132023-B to Transfer Impact Fees into General Fund to Distribute to Library Board - 7.
 Schedule Public Hearing for Updated Town Needs Assessment and Amendment of Impact Fees Ordinance as Recommended by the Town Park Commission and Plan Commission - 8.
 Review and Possibly Approve Refund of \$412.02 to Bailey's Run Vineyard and Winery for Residential Trash and Recycling Charges - 9.
 Review and Possibly Approve Driveway Escrow Refunds - a) Michael and Corissa Uselmann, N8437 Marty Road, for residential access - b) Casey Niederwerfer, W6494 County Highway H, for residential access - 10.
 Discussion with Possible Action Regarding Multiple Town Residences Sharing or Not Paying Trash and Recycling Collection Fees as Required by Town of New Glarus Resolution Dated December 29, 2005 - 11.
 Discuss Collection Options for Two Aging Invoices (\$300.00 and \$697.50) - 12.
 Review and Possibly Approve Draft Deputy Clerk-Treasurer Job Posting and Job Description - 13.
-Approval of board/commission salaries and per diem for 2022 (including any missed hours from December 2021) - 14.
+Approval of Board/Commission/Committee Salaries and Per Diem Payments for 2023 - 14.
 Schedule Special Meeting of Town Board in December for a Closed Session Topics to Consider Employment, Promotion, Compensation, or Performance Evaluation Data of any Public Employee over which the Governmental Body has Jurisdiction or Exercises Responsibility - 15.
 Patrolman Report - 16.
 Clerk-Treasurer Report: Bill Approval and Property Tax Preparation - 17.
 Chairperson Report Introduce Public Facilities Plans Prepared by Vierbicher - 18.
 Parks Commission - a) October 18, 2023 minutes - b) November 15, 2023 minutes - 19.
-Plan Commission November 16, 2023 minutes - 20.
-Adjourn
+Plan Commission November 16, 2023 minutes